-Often in these pages we find the claim of an invention sometimes followed by a Nobel prize by a physicist when it was only a development of a pre-existing idea and /inventors.about.com tell us: “The original superconductor was invented in 1911 by Dutch physicist, Heike Kammerlingh Onnes, when these superconductors are cooled, they act as perfect conductors with no resistance.
-Onnes experimented with mercury, tin, and lead… Onnes was awarded the Nobel Prize in Physics in 1913 for this work. ”
+Often in these pages we find the claim of an invention sometimes followed by a Nobel prize awarded to a physicist, when it was only a development of a pre-existing idea. inventors.about.com tell us: “The original superconductor was invented in 1911 by Dutch physicist, Heike Kammerlingh Onnes, when these superconductors are cooled, they act as perfect conductors with no resistance.
+Onnes experimented with mercury, tin, and lead… Onnes was awarded the Nobel Prize in Physics in 1913 for this work. “

 “U.S. Patent 685,012.
 The The patent office classifies the patent as superconductivity technolgy, specifically “Dynamoelectric; liquid coolant””

 “Thirty years ago, Otto Reifenschweiler was searching for a compound which could protect Geiger-Mueller tubes from damage when they are first ionised.
 He found the compound, which became a money-spinner for Philips, in a mixture of titanium and radioactive tritium.
 He also discovered that as the mixture was heated, its radioactivity declined sharply.
 No process known to physics could account for such a baffling phenomenon: radioactivity should be unaffected by heat.
 Nevertheless, as the temperature increased from 115C to 160C, the emission of beta particles fell by 28%.” http://www.science-frontiers.com/sf092/sf092c14.htm